Biden welcomes Verizon, AT&T agreeing to delay 5G deployment to avert aviation standoff - NewsBreak

 Biden welcomes Verizon, AT&T agreeing to delay 5G deployment to avert aviation standoff

-(Reuters) - U.S. President Joe Biden said his administration was committed to rapid 5G deployment while minimizing disruptions to air operations, adding that the agreement by Verizon and AT&T to delay 5G deployment was a “step in the right direction”.
+Jan 4 (Reuters) - U.S. President Joe Biden said his administration was committed to rapid 5G deployment while minimizing disruptions to air operations, adding that the agreement by Verizon (VZ.N) and AT&T (T.N) to delay 5G deployment was a "step in the right direction".

 "We’re grateful to all parties for their cooperation and good faith", Biden said in a statement on Tuesday.